• Welcome

 In 2004 the Robots invaded.

-Currently, Linnea spends her time making art at a converted casket factory in Northeast Minneapolis.
-She just finished drawing her very first coloring book.
-Her projects include acrylic and oil paintings, murals, commissions, and collaborations; action painting with rock bands, classical saxophonists, and electronic music DJs; freelance illustration, designing furniture, making pictures for children’s books, and staring at the sky through moving branches.
+Currently, Linnea spends her time making art under a skylight in south Minneapolis.
+Her projects include acrylic and oil paintings, murals, commissions, virtual reality, and freelance illustrations.
+She ventures from the easel to the stage for action painting collaborations with rock bands, classical saxophonists, and electronic music DJs.
+Her previous projects include furniture design, botanical illustration, and a coloring book.
+Future goals include a giant Robot mural takeover, making pictures for children’s books, seeing Monet in every museum possible, and staring at the sky through moving branches.

 Her thoughts are still all pictures, and she fills pages of sketchbooks with secret nonsense and meandering doodles, out of which evolve series of characters brimming with internal dialogue.
 Linnea paints them into pictures to nudge you to believe in her imagined reality where colors are twice as bright, love is infinitely more vivid, and the world is condensed into simple, crystallized pleasures, so just a smile ignites a connection to make any distance small.